WebCivics/PermissiveCommonsOntologiesDocs/use-cases/PeaceInfrastructureProject/ESG/SocioSphere Calcs.md

 Part of the methodologies sought, is to make independent the specified caculation algorithsm; from the information collection methods, that is in-turn built upon [[Ontologies]].

-[[Understanding Ontologies]] is an important component of the broader [[What is Web Science]] and related Data Science constituencies, to the sorts of ecosystem capacities that are related to the ability to permissively support socio-sphere caculations (insights).
+[[UnderstandingOntologies]] is an important component of the broader [[WhatIsWebScience]] and related Data Science constituencies, to the sorts of ecosystem capacities that are related to the ability to permissively support socio-sphere caculations (insights).